-Younger mares have a better record than older ones which makes Quevaga’s wins from five to 10 years of age all the more impressive.
+Younger mares have a better record than older ones which makes Quevaga’s wins from five to ten years of age all the more impressive.

 Mullins the Man to Beat

 Willie Mullins and Ruby Walsh teamed up for further Mares’ Hurdles wins with Vroum Vroum Mag and Benie Des Dieux, whilst Annie Power’s failure in 2015 was one of the biggest shocks of that year’s Festival (Mullins still trained the winner that year as Glens Melody made the most of the favourite’s late fall).

-Mullins’ domination of the Mares’ Hurdle could well go on for some time but other trainers with big reputations including Gordon Elliott, Nicky Henderson and Harry Fry regularly target their best mares for this big prize.
-With Mullins boasting nine wins from the first 11 renewals of this great race the rest have some serious catching up to do though.
+Mullins’ domination of the Mares’ Hurdle could well go on for some time but other trainers with big reputations including Henry de Bromhead, Gordon Elliott, Nicky Henderson and Harry Fry regularly target their best mares for this big prize.
+With Mullins boasting nine wins from the first eleven renewals of this great race the rest have some serious catching up to do though.

 Runners’ Options Often Left Open

 As the Mares’ Hurdle comes on the first day of the Cheltenham week, it’s one of those races which attracts entries from horses with multiple Festival options.
 This means the ante post betting can be a little quiet, with bettors unsure if their fancies will take up their opening day engagement.

 As punters may choose to keep their powder dry, the bookies do offer some tempting options in the early betting so it can be worth taking a speculative punt or two even before the final line up is confirmed.
-Another thing to consider is that the lack of a novices’ chase for mares means some international horses who have been competing over fences will often be reverted to hurdles for a crack at the winner’s prize which was almost £70,000 in 2022.
+Another thing to consider is that the lack of a novices’ chase for mares means some international horses who have been competing over fences will often be reverted to hurdles for a crack at the winner’s prize which was over £72,000 in 2023.